TaylorResearchLab/CFDE_DataDistillery/user_guide/CFDE_DataDistillery_UserGuide.md

+# User Guide for the CFDE Data Distillery Knowledge Graph

-# Guide for exploring the Data Distillery knowledge graph using Cypher
+## Guide for exploring the Data Distillery knowledge graph using Cypher

 * This guide is meant to be an introduction for how to write Cypher queries to explore the Data Distillery Knowledge graph.
 A basic understanding of Cypher is assumed.
 If you are unfamiliar with Cypher please refer to the [Neo4j docs](https://neo4j.com/developer/cypher/).
 * For documentation concerning how the Data Distillery knowledge graph is generated or for information about the general schema of the graph please see our [github docs page](https://ubkg.docs.xconsortia.org).
 For documentation concerning the specific schema for a DCCs dataset please see our [Data Dictionary](https://docs.google.com/document/d/1ubKqkQb40rC7jKRxY9z-SxtsdKqRNZg3Nvds8SpTIbM/edit).